BT Lifetime Super - Employer MySuperInformation shown is for the balanced option.

 What the researchers say

-BT Lifetime Employer Plan offers members a MySuper authorised, age-based default Lifestage investment strategy.
-Members are placed in one of six actively-managed investment options depending on the decade they were born, with growth assets automatically declining as they get older.
+BT Lifetime Employer Plan offers members a MySuper authorised, age-based Lifestage strategy.
+Members are placed in one of seven actively-managed investment options depending on the decade they were born, with growth assets automatically declining as they get older.
 The fund's MySuper 1960s Lifestage Fund option has underperformed the SuperRatings Index in the short and long term.
-A selection of over 40 other choice options is also offered.
+A selection of over 40 other options are also available to choice members.

 BT Lifetime Employer Plan offers members a full suite of insurance.
-Death cover is unlimited, and Income Protection (IP) insurance covers up to 90% of salary with a choice of 30, 60 or 90 day waiting periods and 2 year, 5 year or to age 65 benefit periods.
-Employers are able to negotiate up to $300,000 of automatic Death or Death & TPD cover for the employees upon joining.
+Death cover is unlimited, and Income Protection (IP) insurance covers up to 90% of salary with a choice of various waiting periods and benefit periods.
+Employers are able to negotiate automatic Death or Death & TPD cover for their employees.

 Financial planning services are available for members, and the website caters to employers, advisers and members with a range of educational materials, calculators and reporting capabilities.
 Members can also access the BT Benefits Now program, which offers a range of discounted services.